operate-first/apps/docs/argocd-gitops/secret_management.md

 ## Create sops file

-Please create a `.sops.yaml` file within your application manifests repository with the following content:
+Create a `.sops.yaml` file within your application manifests repository with the following content:

 ```yaml
 creation_rules: